Last fact-checked: 14 October 2019

 To ensure you receive the best treatment and care possible, Medical Departures runs extensive checks on all our doctors and clinics that appear in our listings, to verify experience, professional associations and qualifications.

 Site visits are carried out to assess each facility and check that all equipment, safety procedures and hygiene levels are of the highest standard.
 All this information, together with verified patient reviews and site photographs, is available on our website to help you make an informed decision about your desired treatment.

 While it is exceptionally rare for complications to arise, any medical procedure carries a small element of risk.
 At Medical Departures, we work hard to minimise the possibility of any issues arising by ensuring that all doctors are quality-checked and that each facility carries the necessary warranties and guarantees on your procedure.

 By booking through Medical Departures, you have the knowledge and peace of mind of knowing that, in the unlikely event of a complication, we will be on hand to help and support you throughout the process.

 You may also wish to take out medical complications insurance before you travel, which covers you for additional travel and accommodation costs should you have to stay longer, or return to Bali for follow-up treatment.

-Whilst Balinese and Indonesian are the most popular languages spoken in Bali, most Balinese people are fluent in several languages.
-English and Chinese are common the primary foreign languages used by most Balinese, mainly due to the huge tourist industry on the island and the sizeable Chinese-Indonesian population.
+While Balinese and Indonesian are the most popular languages spoken in Bali, many Balinese people are fluent in several languages.
+English and Chinese are the primary foreign languages used, mainly due to the huge tourist industry on the island and the sizable Chinese-Indonesian population.